kennyhml/tree-sitter-abap/README.md

 > In other words, it is intentionally **permissive**.
 For example, the following is invalid ABAP but will still be parsed:
 >
 > ```abap
-> type foo type i value 10.
+> types foo type i value 10.
 > ```